A Chilean chopper spotted something unidentified on November 11, 2014, and the search for an explanation began.

 A group of experts could not identify this UFO after two years of study.
 So how could a few people on the Internet possibly figure it out in five days?
 Because while no panel of experts can possibly include an expert in everything – the internet can and does.
 Remember that, and remember that assume is spelled ass-u-me: Assume makes an ass out of you and me.

-I suppose I should post a picture of Dr. Richard Stephens, but this fair use image was easier to find 🙂
+I suppose I should post a picture of Dr. Richard Stephens, but this fair use image is fun 🙂

 This is one of those fun articles on science: the power of profanity.